List of dual-threat quarterback records

 In gridiron football, the quarterback position is often defined by a player passing the football within the pocket.
-However, over the sport's history the position has evolved to feature quarterbacks with elite running ability.
-These quarterbacks are dubbed "dual-threat" or "running" quarterbacks for their potential to attack opposing defenses through the air or on the ground.
+However, over the sport's history the position has evolved to feature quarterbacks with additional running ability.
+These quarterbacks are dubbed dual-threats for their potential to attack opposing defenses through the air or on the ground.

 Dual-threat quarterbacks have historically been more prolific at the college level.
-In the NFL, Cam Newton is the all-time leader in rushing attempts (1,118) and rushing touchdowns (75) for a quarterback, while Michael Vick holds the record for most rushing yards (6,109).
+In the National Football League (NFL), Cam Newton is the NFL's all-time leader in rushing attempts (1,118) and rushing touchdowns (75) for a quarterback, while Lamar Jackson holds the record for most rushing yards (6,339).
 In the Canadian Football League (CFL), Damon Allen holds the rushing yards (11,920) and rushing touchdowns (93) record among quarterbacks.

-NFL statistical leaders
+National Football League (NFL)

 Career records

-Note: stats are accurate as of 2022 NFL season.
+Note: stats are accurate as of Week 11 of the 2025 NFL season regular season.